Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Details of our numerical simulations

 where $P_\textrm{AA}$ and $P_\textrm{BB}$ are the probabilities of an edge between two nodes within the sets \textrm{A} and \textrm{B}, respectively, and $P_\textrm{AB}$ is the probability of an edge between a node in set \textrm{A} and a node in set \textrm{B}.
 In our simulations, $P_\textrm{AA} = P_\textrm{BB} = 1$ and $P_\textrm{AB} = 0.01$.

 In addition to synthetic networks, we also simulate our adaptive-confidence HK model on several real-world networks.
-For each network, we use the largest connected component (LCC).
+For each network, we use the largest connected component\footnote{A connected component \cite{newman2018} of an undirected network $G$ is a maximal subgraph with a path between each pair of nodes.} (LCC).
 In \cref{tab:network_sizes}, we give the numbers of nodes and edges in the LCCs of these networks, which are social networks from the {\sc Facebook100} data set \cite{red2011, Facebook100}.
-The nodes of each of these networks are the Facebook pages of individuals at a university, and the edges between nodes encode Facebook ``friendships'' between individuals in a one-day snapshot of the network from fall 2005 \cite{red2011, Facebook100}.
-The number of nodes in the LCCs of the examined Facebook networks range from 962 nodes to 14,917 nodes.
+In each of these networks, the nodes are the Facebook pages of individuals at a university and the edges encode Facebook ``friendships'' between individuals in a one-day snapshot of the network from fall 2005 \cite{red2011, Facebook100}.
+The numbers of nodes in the LCCs of the examined Facebook networks range from 962 to 14,917.

-For our adaptive-confidence DW model, we examine complete graphs and one real-world network.
-We simulate our adaptive-confidence DW model on the 100-node complete graph, which is one tenth of the size of the complete graph that we consider for our adaptive-confidence HK model.
+For our adaptive-confidence DW model, we examine a complete graph and one real-world network.
+We simulate our adaptive-confidence DW model on a 100-node complete graph, which is one tenth of the size of the complete graph that we consider for our adaptive-confidence HK model.
 We use this smaller size because of computational limitations.
-Our simulations of our adaptive-confidence DW model on 100-node complete graphs frequently reach our ``bailout time'' (see \cref{sec:simulations_specs} and \cref{tab:DW_bailout}) for small initial confidence bounds.
+Our simulations of our adaptive-confidence DW model on a 100-node complete graph frequently reach our ``bailout time'' (see \cref{sec:simulations_specs} and \cref{tab:DW_bailout}) for small initial confidence bounds.
 We also simulate our adaptive-confidence DW model on the LCC of the real-world {\sc NetScience} network of coauthorships between researchers in network science \cite{netscience}.